-Waste Interrogator records from 2008 to 2012.
+- 3.4.1 Further information on the amount of inert/construction and demolition waste arising and treated in West Berkshire has been derived from the Environment Agency's Waste Interrogator records from 2008 to 2014.
 The information shown in Table 3.3 indicates the amount of construction and demolition waste (C&D) arisings treated, and this data has been used to give an indication of the volumes that have been imported from outside of West Berkshire, which would then be available for use as recycled aggregate.
 Such material may be treated within West Berkshire, although its end use may be located outside of the West Berkshire.
-The main sources of inert/construction and demolition waste treated in West Berkshire are reported as Hampshire and Reading.

-- 3.4.2 Generally these figures from Waste Data Interrogator (WDI) should be viewed with a significant degree of caution as the West Berkshire operator returns for 2012 and 2013 indicate that the amount of inert construction and demolition waste treated in West Berkshire is likely to be far in excess of that recorded in WDI 2012 and WDI 2013.
-As stated in the previous LAA it was understood that in excess of 380,000 tonnes of recycled aggregates were produced in West Berkshire in 2012.
-This figure, based on returns from the operators within West Berkshire is significantly greater than the figure of 71,986 tonnes "treated" in West Berkshire identified in WDI 2012.
-In addition, having examined the site data in the WDI 2012, a number of sites known to be operating and treating inert construction and demolition waste in 2012 do not appear, and some of the figures included for sites that were operating seem woefully inaccurate. - 3.4.3 It has also been revealed that in 2012 and 2013 a site that treats Inert / C&D waste within West Berkshire (Whitehouse farm) has been recorded as being located in Hampshire therefore the figures table 3.3 (derived from waste data interrogator) underestimate the level of inert waste treatment in West Berkshire by approximately 90,000 tonnes in both 2012 and 2013.
-In addition there is another inert waste treatment facility, that is understood to produce circa 200,000 tonnes of recycled aggregates per year, (based on operator returns) but only minimal volumes of waste are recorded in the Waste Data Interrogator for this site in 2012 and 2013. - 3.4.4 It is considered that these discrepancies are likely to be due to changes to the environmental permitting regime resulting in a significant expansion of the volumes of material that can be processed at sites via exemptions (and therefore now fall outside the returns information included in WDI), and the introduction of "standardised" permits.
+In 2014 the main sources of inert/construction and demolition waste treated in West Berkshire are reported as Reading and Wokingham. - 3.4.2 Generally these figures from Waste Data Interrogator (WDI) should be viewed with a significant degree of caution as the West Berkshire operator returns for 2013 and 2014 indicate that the amount of inert construction and demolition waste treated in West Berkshire is likely to be far in excess of that recorded in WDI 2013 and WDI 2014.
+It is understood that in excess of 320,000 tonnes of recycled aggregates were produced in West Berkshire is significantly greater than the figure of 80,240 tonnes "treated" in West Berkshire is significantly greater than the figure of 80,240 tonnes "treated" in West Berkshire identified in WDI 2014.
+In addition, having examined the site data in the WDI 2014, a number of sites known to be operating and treating inert construction and demolition waste in 2014 do not appear, and some of the figures included for sites that were operating seem woefully inaccurate. - 3.4.3 It has been established that in 2012, 2013, and 2014 a site that treats Inert / C&D waste within West Berkshire (Whitehouse farm) has been recorded as being located in Hampshire.
+Therefore the figures in table 3.3 (derived from waste data interrogator) underestimate the level of inert waste treatment in West Berkshire by approximately 140,000 tonnes in 2014.
+In addition there is another inert waste treatment facility that is understood to produce circa 180,000 tonnes of recycled aggregates per year, (based on operator returns) but this site is not recorded as treating inert waste in Waste Data Interrogator 2014. - 3.4.4 It is considered that these discrepancies are likely to be due to changes to the environmental permitting regime resulting in a significant expansion of the volumes of material that can be processed at sites via exemptions (and therefore now fall outside the returns information included in WDI), and the introduction of "standardised" permits.
 Data entry errors could also have occurred.